Pre-K Frequently Asked Questions

-- 1. What are the entrance requirements for preschools in Tennessee?
+- What are the entrance requirements for pre-K in Tennessee?

 Tennessee's Voluntary Pre-K

-First priority for enrollment is all children who meet free or reduced price lunch income guidelines, and are four years old by Aug.
-15 If space is available after enrolling children who qualify for free or reduced lunch, the program may enroll children who have disabilities, are English Language Learners, are in state custody, or who are at risk, as defined by U.S.C. § 1400 et sec. , regardless of income.
-If space is still available after the first 20 days of the new school year, the local education agency (LEA) can submit a request to the Office of Early Learning to enroll all other children at that time.
+First priority for enrollment is all children who meet free or reduced price lunch income guidelines and are four years old by Aug.
+15. If space is available after enrolling children who qualify for free or reduced lunch, the program may enroll children who have disabilities, are English Language Learners, are in state custody, or who are at risk as defined by U.S.C. § 1400 et sec. , regardless of income.
+If space is still available after the first 20 days of the new school year, the school district can submit a request to the Office of Early Learning to enroll all other children at that time.

 Head Start is a federal program for preschool children from low-income families, according to the poverty guidelines published by the federal government.
 Children who attend Head Start participate in a variety of age-appropriate educational activities, receive medical and dental care, have healthy meals and snacks, and enjoy playing indoors and outdoors in a safe setting.
 A minimum of ten percent (10%) of enrollment opportunities are offered to children with disabilities.
 Children in state custody or are homeless are given enrollment priority.

 Title I pre-K programs generally serve Title I designated schools and can serve any preschooler in the specific school zone, regardless of income.
 Check with your local school system for entrance requirements.